Previous Chapter: Next Chapter:

-In spite of his better judgement, James dawdled somewhat on his return home, glorying in the feel of the night air all around him, the utter freedom of weightlessness.
+In spite of his better judgement, James dawdled somewhat on his return home, glorying in the feel of the night air all around him; the utter freedom of weightlessness.
 Floating high above the city lights, he could almost feel the wind all around him, the way it flowed and eddied, the currents changing from altitude to altitude.
 He closed his eyes to focus on the feeling, a smile touching his lips.
 It felt like reaching beyond himself, trying to extend his hands further than the reach of his arms.
 With this new reach, he imagined he could shape the very winds themselves, feel them move and sway at his fingertips.
-He chuckled to himself, imagining the wind at play, and, just for the hell of it, he tried brushing his imaginary hands against one of the currents.
-It moved, shifted away from him, the current changing at his suggestion.
+He chuckled to himself, imagining the wind at play, and, just for the hell of it, tried brushing his imaginary hands against one of the currents.
+It moved, shifted away from him, the flow changing at his suggestion.
 He grinned, enjoying his own pretense, until he felt the current brush against his form.
 He opened his eyes wide, staring at nothing, before, experimentally, he tried again.
 He reached out, nudged the wind with the hand beyond his hand, and again, felt the current change against him.
 Again, in the spirit of the experiment, he slapped himself with it.
 He let out a small shriek as the torrent of wind sent his body tumbling, base over apex.
 It wasn’t long before James Toranaga righted himself, stared at his hands, and began to laugh.

-“So darn cool!”
-He said gleefully.
+“So darn cool!” he said gleefully.
 “I need to fly more often.
 I need to fly WAY more often!”

 James spent a few more moments soaking in the excitement, before pivoting in the air, and making for his home as fast as his power would allow.